Is introversion something to be ashamed of or a sign that something is very wrong with us?

 Introverts are often forced into interactions we are not comfortable with.
 As a result, we take our social interactions in very small doses.
 As you should know, when introverts are surrounded by large groups of people, our energy reserves drain drastically.
 And that can lead to us needing to be alone for a whole day or more.
 In order to avoid that, we pace and limit our social interactions.
 We take great care in who we interact with and for how long.

-5.- The belief that not wanting to meet new people is related with social awkwardness
+5. The belief that not wanting to meet new people is related to social awkwardness

 Most people are thrilled by the thought of meeting new people.
 Introverts, not so much.
 Attending parties, weddings, or any kind of event that would represent an opportunity for this kind of scenario to be presented is something that we tend to avoid.
 Sometimes, our friends don’t understand why we find it so hard to show up at any social event we’re invited to.
 They just cannot imagine the struggle that comes with this kind of situation that we are often willing to endure for the sake of meeting new people.

 There are times where we are more likely to find comfort in our phones and other technology than the world surrounding us.
-It is when we are in a public space waiting for someone or in a group where everyone seems to been engaged with a conversation we don’t want to take part in.
-Our phones provide us with an instant get away that others view as an addiction.
-Technology, in this case computers and phones, provides us with a chance to live comfortably.
+It is when we are in a public space waiting for someone or in a group where everyone seems to be engaged in a conversation we don’t want to take part in.
+Our phones provide us with an instant getaway that others view as an addiction.
+Technology, in this case, computers and phones, provides us with a chance to live comfortably.
 We can communicate with people without face-to-face interaction, binge-watch our favorite shows, order food, and other things we could possibly want.
 However, introverts also love to indulge in activities outside of being attached to all things technology.

 Throughout the years, I’ve been faced with this situation multiple times.
 Being asked to go to a restaurant or a concert when we know beforehand it will be crowded.
 The thoughts that come along with the anticipation of it leave us in a state of distress.
 Whenever I requested to go to a more intimate place or order some food and enjoy it in the privacy of my own home, I’ve been called “demanding” and “difficult”.
 That isn’t the case at all.
 Introverts cannot handle being in crowded places.
 It stresses us out and makes us very anxious.
 We prefer places with few people, a calm atmosphere, and not a lot of noise.